vislab-tecnico-lisboa/yarp-bottle-generator/README.md

 The interesting stuff starts now!

-I recommend you to read the previous paragraphs to understand how to use setup the envinronment and run the code in case you didn't do it already.
+I recommend you to read the previous paragraphs to understand how to setup the envinronment and run the code in case you didn't do it already.

 I'll split this documentation in 4 parts: general, multiplexers, converters and message builder.
-In the current state of the development and in order to correctly customize your own configuration file YOU'LL HAVE TO CUSTOMIZE ALL THE 4 PARTS.
+In the current state of the development YOU'LL HAVE TO CONFIGURE ALL THE 4 PARTS in order to correctly customize your own configuration file.

 ### General

+This part has 1 section: [general].

+The section [general] has 1 variable: output_name.

+The variable output_name expects the name of the output topic.

+Example:

+    [general]
+    output_name = /topic_name

 ### Multiplexers